FIS Profile Banking System Load Testing

 What are the limitations of Fidelity Profile testing?

 - Profile is no ordinary database.
 Its history in the United States dates back to about 70 years ago.
 Profile was mainly used in medical institutions.
-Therefore, there are not many data on the workflow of this system.
+Therefore, there is little data on the workflow of this system.

 - Full support for Profile is only offered by FIS, which makes it complicated to exchange information quickly.

 - Profile monitoring is a challenge in itself.
-It may take some time for a new user to understand how the system’s tables and records are organized.
-It is necessary to develop extensive expertise to understand these complicated data fields and learn how to control the processes running in Profile.
+It may take some time for a new user to understand how the system’s tables and records are organized and learn how to control the processes running in Profile.

 All these elements are critical to the issue of developing experience and an understanding of the working structure of Profile.
 Maintaining the acquired competence and increasing the knowledge of Profile is one of the main objectives of Performance Lab.

-Banking software testing is a necessity not only for the client, one of the largest banks, but also for its millions of customers.
-If it is absent, the system may not work properly after an update.
-This could put millions of people at risk.
-It is important to remember that the bank serves hundreds of government organizations and large corporations.
-Without the stable and high-quality work of the client’s IT infrastructure, employees could go without being paid and not receive necessary cash payments on time.
+Banking software testing is a necessity not only for the client, one of the largest banks in the world, but also for its millions of customers.
+Without it, the system may not work properly after an update.
+This could put millions of people at risk, as the bank serves hundreds of government organizations and large corporations.
+Without the stable and high-quality work of the client’s IT infrastructure, employees could go without being paid or not receive necessary cash payments on time.

 Our client pays special attention to the stability of the Profile system, which serves more than 65 million customers, 55 million contracts, 9 million loan agreements, and 45 million cards.